Primary and secondary gain

 Primary gain and secondary gain, and more rarely tertiary gain, are terms used in medicine and psychology to describe the significant subconscious psychological motivators patients may have when presenting with symptoms.
-It is important to note that if these motivators are recognized by the patient, and especially if symptoms are fabricated or exaggerated for personal gain, then this is instead considered malingering.
+If these motivators are recognized by the patient, and especially if symptoms are fabricated or exaggerated for personal gain, then this is instead considered malingering.
 The difference between primary and secondary gain is that with primary gain, the reason a person may not be able to go to work is because they are injured or ill, whereas with secondary gain, the reason that person is injured or ill is so that they cannot go to work.

 Primary gain

 Primary gain produces positive internal motivations.
 For example, a patient might feel guilty about being unable to perform some task.
 If a medical condition justifying an inability is present, it may lead to decreased psychological stress.
-Primary gain can be a component of any disease, but is most typically demonstrated in conversion disorder — a psychiatric disorder in which stressors manifest themselves as physical symptoms without organic causes, such as a person who becomes blind after seeing a murder.
+Primary gain can be a component of any disease, but is most typically demonstrated in functional neurological symptom disorder — a psychiatric disorder in which stressors manifest themselves as physical symptoms without organic causes.
 The "gain" may not be particularly evident to an outside observer.